|BYLAWS OF YOUNG SCANDINAVIANS CLUB|

 3.8.
 Termination of Membership.
 The membership of each member of the YSC will terminate upon the member’s death, resignation, expulsion, or failure to pay dues as next described.
 Unless otherwise determined by the Board of Directors, each member’s membership will immediately terminate if his or her membership dues have not been paid within thirty (30) days after such member’s dues were due.
 Members terminated as a result of expulsion may not renew their membership in the YSC without obtaining the affirmative vote of at least two-thirds (2/3) of all the directors.
 If said member is unable to secure an affirmative vote from the directors, he or she may argue their case at a special meeting of the general membership.
 Reinstatement of membership can be obtained by securing at least a two-thirds (2/3) vote of the general membership present at said special or general meeting.
 See Section 3.5.

 3.9.
 Suspension and Expulsion.
-Any member may be suspended or expelled from membership upon the affirmative vote of at least two-thirds (2/3) of all the directors if, in the discretion of the Board as indicated by such vote, the member is destroying the general welfare of the club.
+Any member may be suspended or expelled from membership with or without cause upon the affirmative vote of at least two-thirds (2/3) of all the directors if, in the discretion of the Board as indicated by such vote, the member is harming or destroying the general welfare of the club.
 Nothing in these Bylaws shall be construed as granting to any member a continued membership or expectation of membership in the YSC.

 3.10.
-Member responsibility Members are fully responsible for their actions and must follow all state, local and federal laws, ordinances and regulations.
+Member responsibility.
+Members are fully responsible for their actions and must follow all municipal, state and federal laws and regulations, as well as these by-laws and the rules and regulations established by the Board under Article 5.1(b) herein.
 Attendance at any activity is strictly voluntary.
 The YSC assumes no liability for incidents occurring at or as a result of attending a club event or activity.
-The consumption of alcohol is done at the sole discretion of the member and YSC assumes no liability for any incidents occurring from the consumption of alcohol.
+The consumption of alcohol or other intoxicant is done at the sole discretion of the member and YSC assumes no liability for any incidents occurring from the consumption of alcohol or an intoxicant.

 4.1.
 Guests.
 Each member may bring one or more guests to YSC events subject to the discretion of the Board of Directors.